Webber-Camden, Minneapolis

 Webber-Camden is a neighborhood in the Camden community of Minneapolis.
 Its boundaries are Penn and Newton avenues to the west, the Canadian Pacific Railway tracks to the north, Interstate 94 to the east, and Dowling Avenue to the south.
+It is located in Ward 4, represented by council member LaTrisha Vetaw.

 The neighborhood was just known as "Camden" until 1995, when the city added "Webber" to the name.
 Webber Park and Webber Parkway are located in the neighborhood.
+It is also the home of, and namesake for, Camden High School.